qiita-spots/qiita/README.rst

 * Full study management: Create, delete, update samples in the sample and multiple preparation information files.
-* Upload files via direct drag & drop from the web interface or via scp from any server that allows this connections.
+* Upload files via direct drag & drop from the web interface or via scp from any server that allows these connections.
 * Study privacy management: Sandboxed -> Private -> Public.
-* Easy long term sequence data deposition to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI) for private and public studies.
+* Easy long-term sequence data deposition to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI) for private and public studies.
 * Raw data processing for: